-Online Media Law for schools training is designed to equip pupils with a clear understanding how to navigate digital environments safely, legally and responsibly, particularly in relation to the misuse of social media and criminal laws.
+Online Media Law schools training is designed to equip pupils with a clearer understanding of the risks of social media misuse through education on laws that apply in the UK.

-Download a PDF of our ‘Online Media Law for schools’ explainer document for more information and rates.
+Download a PDF ‘Online Media Law for schools’ explainer document for more information and rates.

 “Thank you for providing a fast-paced, highly intelligent and relevant survey of online media law for our 6th form.
 Pupils were appreciative and staff were taking notes.
 We will be asking you to talk to other year groups very soon.” - Brian Smith, Head of Wellbeing at Westminster School